vipulnaik/diet-exercise-health/profile-information/physical-exercise/exercise-routine.md

 Goal of exercise: build

-As of February 2025, my aim is to build toward consistently doing at least 3 minutes without having to lift and reposition either foot.
+When I started this exercise in February 2025, my aim was to build toward consistently doing at least 3 minutes without having to lift and reposition either foot.
+As of July 2025, I believe I have accomplished this goal.

 See [here](standing-on-toes-with-eyes-open-with-history.md) for more details.